Doylestown Dog Bite Attorney

 - A dog mauling in Allentown that settled for $70,000.

 As a result of our many wins in dog bite and other animal attack cases in the Doylestown area and throughout Bucks County, Drake Hileman & Davis attorneys have the knowledge and background to recover the compensation you deserve as a result of your dog bite case.
 Call our Doylestown office today at (215) 348-2088 to discuss your claim.
 We offer a free, in home consultation.

-We Negotiate with Insurance Companies In Pennsylvania
+Your Doylestown Dog Bite Attorney Will Negotiate with Insurance Companies In Pennsylvania

 Many dog owners have homeowners insurance policies that cover claims for victims of attacks by their dogs or other animals.
 We will work hard to reach a just settlement with the homeowner’s insurance company to fully cover your damages, including “economic losses” such as your medical bills and lost wages.
 Even if the insurance company claims they won’t cover “non-economic” claims, such as trauma and emotional distress related to an attack by an animal, we’ll do everything we can to get a recovery for those claims as well.
 Dog bites result in a myriad of intangible losses, including PTSD, nightmares, panic and anxiety attacks, severe emotional distress, and generalized anxiety.
 The physical harm caused by a dog bite, such as scarring or disfigurement is bad enough.
 But sometimes the emotional and psychological consequences of a dog bite can be even more devastating.